A trip to Dubrovnik isn’t complete without a day trip to the Elafiti islands (Elaphite Islands)!

 It is characterized by subtropical Mediterranean vegetation, sandy and pebble beaches, gardens with orange and lemon trees, beautiful promenades and landscapes.

 The island of Lopud is the most visited island in the Elaphite archipelago, mainly for its amazing Šunj beach. Šunj beach is the ONLY sandy beach in Dubrovnik region and it is listed by many guides as one of the best beaches in Croatia.
 It is a 20-minute walk to this beach from the port.
+If you don’t want to walk, there are golf cars that will take you straight to the beach for 2Є per person.

 The water is very shallow, so it is perfect for children and the popular local game picigin, a traditional amateur sport played in the shallow water in which players try to keep a small ball from touching the water.